 “The purpose of the pharmaceutical industry is to bring patients innovative new therapies that help them to live longer, healthier lives”-Ian C. Read

 The pharmaceutical industry around the globe consists of millions of people working to prioritize healthier lives.
-India stands as the third-largest pharmaceutical industry in terms of volume and USD 40 billion in terms of value.
+India stands as the third-largest pharmaceutical industry (production linked incentive scheme pharma) in terms of volume and USD 40 billion in terms of value.
 The country contributes 3.5% to the total global export of drugs and medicines which includes exporting to highly regulated markets such as the USA, the UK, European Union, Canada, etc. India has a complete ecosystem for developing and manufacturing pharmaceuticals with companies having state-of-the-art facilities, highly skilled and technical manpower, etc. Adding to this, the country also promotes pharmaceutical education and research in renowned institutes and a robust ecosystem of allied industries.

 At present, a major component of Indian exports is low-value generic drugs while a large proportion of the demand for patented drugs is met through imports.
 The current scenario exists due to a lack of high value production along with world class R&D in the pharma sector.
 In order to incentivize the global and domestic players and to attract more investments and production, a well-designed and suitable target intervention is required.
 Adding to this, continuous support to domestic production capabilities in APIs/KMSs would ensure higher resilience of the Indian pharmaceutical industry to external shocks.
 These initiatives have the potential to contribute significantly to achieving the higher objective of affordable healthcare in the country and globally.